golanlevin/DrawingWithMachines/syllabus/60-225_syllabus_spring_2024.md

 **In general, I do not accept late work.** I would much prefer that you move on to the next unit, without being additionally burdened by a distracting backlog of overdue projects.
 The flexibility built into our labor-based grading contract should allow you to miss a project or two without penalty to your grade.

 That said, my **grading policies for late work can depend on the specific project**.
 For example: I may accept late work when there's no critique scheduled for that assignment, or if it is very important that you accomplish an assignment to master certain skills.

+## Feedback and Critique

+**Critique is an act of care.** In art school, it is one of the highest forms of care we can give each other.
+Outside of art school, if people don't find your work compelling, they will not tell you so; they will simply move on to something they like better.
+Critiques in an art school are a gift — a context in which you can receive feedback from "inside the house".
+Take them seriously and give a good faith effort to help your peers.

+We are a diverse group.
+Some of us are artists, some of us are designers, some of us are scientists, some of us are engineers, and most of us are hybrids of these things.
+It is impossible to have one single standard we can use for "what is good", but perhaps the following can suffice.
+When critiquing a project, ***Would you want to tell someone about it (or show it to someone)?
+Why or why not?***

+I don't always have time to provide in-depth feedback for all students during critiques.
+If you would like more feedback on your projects, ask me.

 ---